-- grow much faster than average (an increase of 14% or more)
+- Grow much faster than average (an increase of 14% or more)

-- grow faster than average (an increase of between 9% and 13%)
+- Grow faster than average (an increase of between 9% and 13%)

-- grow about as fast as average (an increase of between 5% to 8%)
+- Grow about as fast as average (an increase of between 5% to 8%)

-- grow more slowly than average (an increase of between 2% and 4%)
+- Grow more slowly than average (an increase of between 2% and 4%)

-- have little or no change (a decrease or increase of 1% or less)
+- Have little or no change (a decrease or increase of 1% or less)

-- decline (a decrease of at least 2%)
+- Decline (a decrease of at least 2%)

+Also, investigate the job outlook for your current occupation when you are thinking about changing careers.
+One of the reasons to make a career change is a worsening job outlook.
 If employment opportunities are few and it looks like they will get even worse, it may be time to prepare to work in a different field.